u8-Salem/porymon-outdated-/README.md

 ## What is porymon?

-Porymon is a simple tool that allows users to add new Pokemon to their [pokeemerald-expansion](https://github.com/rh-hideout/pokeemerald-expansion) projects, without having to edit 24(!) different files themselves.
+Porymon is a simple tool that allows users to add new Pokemon to their [pokeemerald](https://github.com/pret/pokeemerald) or [pokeemerald-expansion](https://github.com/rh-hideout/pokeemerald-expansion) projects, without having to edit dozens of different files themselves.
 At the moment porymon is no more than a simple Python script that can be run locally, but I hope to turn it into a full application eventually.
-Please note that porymon does **NOT** work with [vanilla pokeemerald](https://github.com/pret/pokeemerald) currently and might not work with older version of the expansion.
+Please note that porymon might not work with older version of the expansion.
 Please refer to the **Limitations** below for more information.

 ## How to use porymon
-**USE DEV BRANCH FOR NOW!
-MAIN HAS SOME ISSUES THAT ARE FIXED ON DEV**

 To use porymon simply download it from the release page and follow the instructions below.